 Image of PVC Flat Roof Repair in Needham, MA, done by CoolFlatRoof.com

 This post is actually an email conversation with a customer, regarding Tapered Insulation and our flat roof installation in Cambridge, MA done in the summer of 2010.
-This email conversation is posted as is with the customer’s permission – the only editing on this post was done to remove any personal information, and spelling :) .
-I thought this would be interesting to our readers who are interested in tapered insulation and/or have ponding water problems with their flat roofs.
+This email conversation is posted as is with the customer’s permission – the only editing on this post was done to remove any personal information, and spelling :).
+I thought this would be helpful to our readers, who are interested in tapered insulation and/or have ponding water problems with their flat roofs.

 Here is the original roof video, so you have a better idea about this roof: